Private debt

 Who are the borrowers of private debt?

 Real estate owners and developers are the primary borrowers of private real estate debt to secure financing for property development or operational needs.
 The use of loan proceeds can range from property acquisitions, construction activities, or in some cases capital improvements.
 Loans can take on different forms, and one may invest in direct and/or conduit structures.
-Unlike conventional lenders, private debt can be tailored to specific project requirements without conforming to external regulations.
+Unlike conventional lenders, private debt can be tailored to specific project requirements without being subject to the same regulatory constraints as traditional lenders.

 What are the secular drivers for the sector?

-• Maturing loans: over $1 trillion in real estate loans is scheduled to mature in 2024 and 2025, of which nearly 35% are multifamily loans.iii Amid tighter credit conditions, which generally refers to higher interest rate environment with stricter covenants, private lenders and other non-bank lenders are likely to have access to a broader pool of high quality borrowers.
+Maturing loans: over $1.3 trillion in commercial real estate loans is scheduled to mature in 2025 and 2026, of which nearly 33% are multifamily loans.iii Amid tighter credit conditions, which generally refers to higher interest rate environment with stricter covenants, private lenders and other non-bank lenders are likely to have access to a broader pool of high-quality borrowers.

 Examples of Capital Stack in Commercial Real Estate Financing